Let me help you to choose the right natural flea and tick treatment for your dog.

 If you’re like me and don’t want to expose your dog, yourself and the environment to more unnecessary chemicals, you reach for essential oils.
 They not only smell nice but are also effective against insects, fleas and ticks.

-When we use natural insect repellents they need to be reapplied more often but why?
+When we use natural flea and tick treatments for on our dogs, they need to be reapplied more often but why?
 The active ingredients in essential oils tend to be highly volatile so they may only be effective for shorter periods of time.
 Frequent reapplication is often necessary.

 That’s what I experienced in India with Insect Repelling Citrus Spray.
 I sprayed myself just before we left our hut but took the bottle with me and then sprayed myself a few times during the evening.
 I even sprayed the table cover in the restaurant to keep the mosquitos away and to be honest, I didn’t mind as it smells nice like a citrusy perfume or air freshener.

 Ticks and Fleas.

 When it comes to protecting our dogs it’s mainly fleas and ticks that we worry about.

 Both fleas and ticks have different strategies on how to land on their host.
 As soon as a young flea hatches she looks for a host.
 Fleas notice vibration and body heat and as soon as the potential host approaches they’ll jump straight on, bite and then feed on the blood whilst being hidden in warm fur.

 Ticks don’t jump like fleas they have a different approach.
 They wait patiently in the grass or bushes or other vegetation and when their target approaches they just drop themselves on.
 They’ll then suck on the blood for weeks until we find them, or if not, once they’re full, they’ll just let go and then lay their eggs in a nearby suitable area.